 3. Define Employee Career Paths

 The Easy Fix: Talk to employees and create a clear path for them to follow.
 The second most popular reason employees leave jobs is lack of a career path and skill development opportunities.
 Without a clear path, team members can easily lose motivation and become disengaged.
 It's important for the HR team to help build out career paths to show the different tracks employees can follow as they gain tenure.

 Managers should also work with individual employees to build out their own career paths and plans.
 Since managers are closer to each employee, they have a better understanding of each person's skills and can help develop career tracks and plans based on performance and tenure.
 (Learn more about the relationship between employee tenure and pay in How to Build and Retain Sales Reps to Drive Top Performance).

 4. Reflect on Company Culture

 The Easy Fix: Take a hard look in the mirror and improve from top-down

 Culture has a big impact on company morale and engagement.
 According to Hays, more than half (47%) of individuals looking for a new job state culture as one of the main reasons for wanting to leave.
 When culture is good and positive, however, it can result in up to four times higher revenue than companies with poor culture, according to Forbes.

 Culture is an extremely important part of a successful workplace.
 It dictates how employees interact with customers, peers, and behave every day on the job.
-It stems from company values (read about Xactly's CARE Values here), the mission statement, and ultimately, leadership.
+It stems from company values (read more about Xactly's CARE Values), the mission statement, and ultimately, leadership.
 The attitudes and mindset of the entire organization start with the CEO and trickle down to each individual employee.